Collinsthe4th/-About-Me/README.md

-# Hello!
+# Hey!
 Collins here 👋

 Welcome to my GitHub profile!
 I'm a Data Scientist and Full-Stack Developer passionate about leveraging data to predict outcomes and build intelligent applications.